 I never paid legal fees to Michael.

-Uh, but I have occasionally had brief discussions with him about legal questions about which I wanted his input and perspective.
+But I have occasionally had brief discussions with him about legal questions about which I wanted his input and perspective.

-And I assume that those conversations were attorney client confidential.
+And I assume that those conversations were attorney-client, confidential.

-Not one of any issue I ever dealt with Michael Cohn on ever, ever involved a matter between me and any third party.
+And the other thing I will need to point out to the media that is apparently going insane over this, not one of any issue I ever dealt with Michael Cohn on ever, ever involved a matter between me and any third party.

 Now, I have eight attorneys that I use for varying things in my life.